tytydraco/yessleep/out/Its_Come_Back_For_What_It_Left_Behind_In_The_Summer_of_1996_PART_2.md

 The paralyzing fear of reading:

 *He said he would be back…but it’s too soon.
-I can’t let him have her.*
+I can’t let it have her.*